 If you plan to work in the UK, you need to apply for a National Insurance number (British social security number).

 Call 0845 6000 643 and wait for the application forms to arrive in the mail.
 When you call, have your postcode and passport handy as they will ask for them.
-Then fill out the forms and mail them back with a photocopy of your passport and visa.
-I received my number within 2 weeks or so.
+Once you’ve received them, fill out the forms and mail them back with a photocopy of your passport and visa.
+I received my number within two weeks or so.

-You can work before you have your National Insurance number, but you must let your employer know you are in the process of applying for one.
+You can work before you have your National Insurance number, but you must let your employer know you’re in the process of applying for one.

 Opening a bank account

 Opening a bank account in the UK can be challenging – especially if you don’t have accommodations sorted before you arrive.
 Banks require proof of address (in the form of a utility bill or something similar) when opening an account, but you need a bank account in order to secure your accommodations.

 I had arranged a place to stay before I arrived in Edinburgh, so I used the letter I received with the National Insurance application form as proof of address.
 Barclay’s and HSBC would not accept this as proof of address, but TSB did.
 They opened an account for me on the spot without any hassle, so I’d highly recommend trying TSB first.
 (A reader recently told me she tried using her National Insurance application form at a few larger banks to no avail, but was able to use the letter with her National Insurance number once she received it.)